stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

         - Inefficiency - The machine that is not the active server is simply sitting there, wasting computing resources
         - Speed - This cluster is no faster than a single machine
 2. Symmetric clustering
-    - Both machines are running at the system, and are monitoring eachother.
+    - Both machines are running at the same time, and are monitoring each other.
 In our case, one machine could be running half of the tables and all of the stored procedures, triggers, etc related to that half of the database, and the other machine could be running the other half of the tables and the rest of the stored procedures, triggers, etc. However, chances are, the two 'halves' of the database would need to talk to eachother, so each server would frequently need to communicate with the other.
     - **Benefits:**
         - Efficiency - Both machines are being utilized at all times, so there is no waste of compute time or resources
         - Speed - The cluster can deliver faster performance, in this case faster queries, because there are multiple machines available to service clients